 Meth comes in several forms, including kinds you can smoke.
-While any type of smoking can take a toll on your lungs, both regular and non-regular meth use can cause toxic injury to the lungs.
-It is an extremely addictive and potent central nervous system stimulant that can produce intense euphoria, decreased appetite, and increased energy and attention.
+Smoking can take a toll on your lungs—and both regular and non-regular meth use can cause toxic lung injury.
+It is a highly addictive and powerful central nervous system (CNS) stimulant that can produce intense euphoria, decreased appetite, and increased energy and attention.
 It is most commonly obtained as an illegal drug.
 The white and odorless crystal powder is typically used in a “binge-and-crash” method in which the user takes the drug repeatedly each time the euphoria and other desired effects begin to wear off.
-You can find out more about our Murrieta meth treatment programs by calling 833.999.1941.

-Meth can hurt your health in a number of ways soon after you take it.
+Meth can hurt your health in several ways soon after you take it.
 And if you keep using this dangerous drug, over time, you put yourself at risk for long-term problems, including lung issues.
 Like anything that is smoked, smoking meth can lead to respiratory problems as toxins flood the system regularly.
 These can range from asthma to lung cancer.
-A study on mice found that those who inhaled meth showed a variety of detectable lung damage.

-Meth constricts your blood vessels, which can raise your risk for lung damage and high blood pressure in the arteries to the lungs.
-Research also ties meth use to higher rates of pneumonia as well as acute respiratory failure.
+Meth constricts your blood vessels, raising your risk for lung damage and high blood pressure in the arteries to the lungs.
+Research also ties meth use to higher rates of pneumonia and acute respiratory failure.
 In this condition, your lungs can’t get enough oxygen into your blood or can’t remove enough carbon dioxide from it.
-Additional studies suggest that your lungs absorb more meth than other organs in your body.
+Additional studies suggest that your lungs absorb more meth than other organs.

-Smoking meth is more likely to cause addiction than other forms of drug use due to how fast the drug reaches the brain.
-Don’t risk hurting your body more than you already are.
-Help is available for meth addiction.
-The sooner you get addiction treatment for it, the more likely you’ll be to avoid dangerous health problems.
-Letting a meth addiction go untreated can lead to severe physical and emotional consequences.
+Smoking meth is more likely to cause addiction than other ways of using the drug due to how fast the drug reaches the brain.
+Fortunately, help is available for meth addiction.
+The sooner you get addiction treatment, the more likely you’ll be to avoid dangerous health problems.

 If you suddenly stop smoking meth after becoming dependent, you may experience several unpleasant withdrawal symptoms, including: